simondlevy/Hackflight-VREP/README.md

 3. Drag the plugin <b>scenes/outdoors/x64/Release/libv_repExtHackflight.so</b>
 to the V-REP folder where the other plugins are.
 On my computer this is
 <b>~/Software//V-REP_PRO_EDU_V3_3_1_64_Linux</b>.
 4. Plug in your R/C transmitter, joystick, or game controller (see above).
-On Linux you can also go wireless, using a Teensy 3.2 micrcontroller with Spektrum satellite (e.g., Lemon RX) attached.
-The Arduino sketch supporting this is in the <b>dsmdongle</b> directory in the main part of the repository.
 The Linux version checks for this setup by attempting to open <tt>/dev/ttyACM0</tt>.
 So you may need to modify that setting in <b>controller_Linux.cpp</b>.
 5. Open a terminal window, navigate to the V-REP folder, and do <b>./vrep.sh</b> to launch V-REP.